coherenceplatform/cnc/docs/configuration/cnc.md

         # health check is required on AWS apps
         # can be anything that return 200-399 HTTP code
         health_check: /

+        # control cloud behavior
+        platform_settings:
+          # the higher value of min_scale and replicas in deploy will be used as the min
+          # optional, default is 1
+          min_scale: 1
+          max_scale: 4

       workers:
       # will run a daemon without LB connection